-Also in the study area east of 112th Avenue SE is the triangular area defined by Main Street to the north, and I-405 and 116th Avenue NE to the west and east.
+Also in the study area east of I-405 is the area defined by Main Street to the north and 116th Avenue NE to the east.
 This area is within 1⁄4 mile of the East Main station-although I-405 impedes easy walking access.
 The area is nearly 12 acres zoned OLB and includes auto retail (Lexus) and office uses.

-3.3 NORTH OF MAIN STREET/DOWNTOWN
+3.3 NORTH OF MAIN STREET/ DOWNTOWN